crow-browser/seed/README.md

 The following is included in good faith.
 The writer is not a lawyer, and this is not legal advice.

+### Samurai

+Seed is a distribution of [samurai](https://github.com/praxivesoftware/samurai).
+It is licensed under MPL v2.0.
+The original license is included in the LICENSE file.

 ### Gluon

 Samurai is a fork of [Gluon](https://github.com/pulse-browser/gluon), which is licensed under MPL v2.0.
 The original license is included in the LICENSE file.